Héctor Hugo Eugui

 Héctor Hugo Eugui Simoncelli (born 18 February 1947) is a Uruguayan football manager and former player.
-A forward, was a notably player with Deportivo Toluca.
+He played as a forward, and was a notable player with Deportivo Toluca.

 Club career

 Born in Mercedes, Eugui began playing football with Bristol de Mercedes.
 Soon, he joined Club Nacional de Football, where he won the 1969 Uruguayan Primera División, and C.A.
 Cerro in 1970.
 Eugui had a brief stint in Argentina with Argentinos Juniors before moving to Mexico in 1972, where he scored a goal in the semi-finals of the 1972 CONCACAF Champions' Cup and won the league with Deportivo Toluca F.C. in 1974–75.

 Managerial career

 After retiring from playing, Eugui became a football manager.
 During his time at Ciudad Juarez, Eugui helped ht team not to be relegated to Primera A, and the team advanced to the Clausura 2009 semifinals after they eliminated defending champions Club Toluca, but they were eliminated by CF Pachuca by an aggregate score of 4–3.
 For the next tournament after 10 games and only just tied four games and lost six without a win he was sacked.
 He managed Ciudad Juarez in 44 games, won 12, tied 12 and lost 15.

 On 17 May 2011, Eugui was named the new coach of Toluca for the Apertura 2011 season.
 In 17 games, he managed to win four, tie eight, and lose win games.
 After the season ended, Eugui was sacked from the team.

 On 13 November 2017, he was named the manager of Potros UAEM for the Clausura 2018 season.
+At the end of the season Eugui left his post at UAEM and announced his retirement.

+In November 2024, Eugui returned to coaching activity when he was appointed manager of Correcaminos UAT, occupying the position for the third time.
+On September 2025 he was sacked due to poor results.